-Today, on July 25th, the city of Houston, Texas celebrates the second annual Chef Willie Holmes Day.
+On July 25th, the city of Houston celebrated the second annual Chef Willie Holmes Day.
 In 2023, Brother Holmes, an alumnus brother of the Mu Upsilon chapter at Stephen F. Austin State University (SFA), was recognized for his contributions to the City of Houston’s unique culinary community by Mayor Sylvester Turner.

 Brother Holmes describes himself, “as a Texas chef, someone who is very southern, and full of flavor and bold, but also can combine fusion into it as well, being raised here in Houston with so many different cultures around me.”
 He says, “Falling into that category of Texas-Fusion has become my culinary point of view.”